cardano-foundation/CIPs/CIP-0013/README.md

 The amount parameter must follow the [same rules](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki#transfer-amountsize) described in BIP-21, namely, it must be specified in decimal ADA, without commas and using the period (.) decimal separator.

-BIP-21 is limited to only features Bitcoin supports.
-A similar feature for Ethereum would, for example, also support gas as an extra parameter.
-BIP-21 is easily extensible but we have to take precaution to avoid different wallets having different implementations of these features as they become available on Cardano.
-To get an idea of some extra features that could be added, consider this (still under discussion) proposal for Ethereum: [EIP-681](https://eips.ethereum.org/EIPS/eip-681)

 #### Stake pool URI queries

 ```